County Route 531 (New Jersey)

 County Route 531 (CR 531) is a county highway in the U.S. state of New Jersey.
-The highway extends 13.6 mi from Woodbridge Avenue (CR 514) in Edison, Middlesex County, through Somerset County to Passaic Valley Road (CR 512) in Long Hill Township, Morris County.
+The highway extends 13.6 mi from Woodbridge Avenue (CR 514) in Edison, Middlesex County, through Somerset County to Valley Road (CR 512) in Long Hill, Morris County.

 Route description

 CR 531 begins at CR 514 in Edison.
-It heads north, soon passing under New Jersey Turnpike/Interstate 95 (I-95) without an interchange.
-It has a partial cloverleaf interchange with U.S. Route 1 (US 1) before crossing over I-287.
+It heads north, soon passing under the New Jersey Turnpike (I-95) without an interchange.
+It has a partial cloverleaf interchange with US 1 before crossing over I-287.
 One ramp from southbound I-287's exit 1B provides access to CR 531 south.
 CR 531 continues north through a residential neighborhood.
-Known as Main Street, it proceeds northward into the borough of Metuchen.
-It has an intersection with CR 501 while passing through downtown Metuchen.
-It travels under the Northeast Corridor and Metuchen station while it later intersects New Jersey Route 27.
-CR 531 makes a short jog to the west where it becomes known as Plainfield Avenue, then turns to the north passing St. Joseph High School.
+Known as Main Street, it proceeds northward into Metuchen.
+It has an intersection of Amboy Avenue (CR 501) while passing through Downtown Metuchen.
+It travels under Amtrak's Northeast Corridor at the Metuchen Train Station serving NJ Transit's Northeast Corridor Line while it later intersects with Middlesex Avenue (Route 27).
+CR 531 makes a short jog to the west where it becomes known as Plainfield Avenue, then turns to the north on Plainfield Road, crossing back into Edison, passing by St. Joseph High School.
 It then turns west on to Park Avenue before turning to the north again.

 It continues north through Edison and South Plainfield.
-The route passes near Putnam Park and intersects CR 602 (also the terminus of unsigned CR 509).
+The route passes near Putnam Park and intersects with Maple Avenue (CR 602) (also the terminus of unsigned CR 509).
 It crosses into Plainfield, Union County traveling near Cedar Brook Park and Plainfield High School.
-County maintenance of the road ends at 9th Avenue in Plainfield while the city-maintained CR 531 continues northeast through downtown Plainfield along Park Avenue.
-In the center of the city's business district, it intersects Route 28 and provides access to Plainfield station.
-Upon crossing Green Brook into North Plainfield, Somerset County, county maintenance of the route resumes and the road name becomes Somerset Street.
+County maintenance of the road ends at the intersection of West 9th Street/East 9th Street in Plainfield while the city-maintained CR 531 continues northeast through Downtown Plainfield along Park Avenue.
+In the center of the city's business district, it intersects with Route 28.
+Route 28 splits into one way street.
+Eastbound direction follows West 5th Street/East 5th Street and westbound direction follows West 4th Street/East 4th Street, which provides access to Plainfield Train Station serving NJ Transit's Raritan Valley Line.
+Upon crossing the Green Brook into North Plainfield, Somerset County, county maintenance of the route resumes and the road name becomes Somerset Street.
 The mainline of CR 531 jogs to the east for one block at Pearl Street before turning northwest onto Watchung Avenue.
 However, Somerset Street is a borough-maintained alternate route of CR 531 which travels through the central business district of North Plainfield.